 To cope with variations in pay and price inflation compared to the rates assumed in the financial plan.
-This reserve would provide short term funding for any excessive inflationary cost.
-It should be noted that assumptions on pay increases in the budget are low (1%).
+This reserve would provide short-term funding for any excessive inflationary cost.
+This reserve has been increased substantially in 2021/22 to cover utility cost increases in 2022/23 and potential higher than expected pay inflation.